DamianKuras/building-market/README.md

 * Javascript and AJAX

 ## Implemented features
+for users
-* Creating user accounts
+* Creating user accounts and login in
 * Cart system
-* Contact form
+* Order history

+for admin
-* Adding and editing products with admin account
+* Adding and editing products with admin account for all users
 * Input validation
+* responsive design